frain-dev/convoy-website/content/blog/why-engineers-do-not-use-webhook-gateways-yet.md

 ---
 Speaking with platform engineers at events, in various online communities and even within the Convoy community validated  the notion that managing webhooks in production is not always easy and can require a lot of effort.
 [Platform engineers](https://getconvoy.io/blog/webhook-gateways-for-platform-engineers) believe strongly in [frictionless self-service developer experience](https://www.gartner.com/en/articles/what-is-platform-engineering), and solving for efficiency to quickly provide business value.
 Let’s take a look at why some they haven't adopted a webhooks gateway such as [Convoy](https://getconvoy.io) to manage webhook events and integrations yet and what we are doing to change that.

-### Lack of Awareness

-Due to how relatively new the webhooks management space is, lots of platform engineers find Convoy from content we put out, recommendation from their network and a small percentage from keyword searches.
-Also, just like any new space, lots of engineers are not aware of [benefits and features](https://getconvoy.io/blog/10-most-common-use-cases-of-a-webhook-gateway) that webhook gateways have out-of-the-box to make their workflows more efficient.

-We are creating more valuable content around webhooks and breaking down its complexities, the more we do, the more you can find Convoy when you do a quick Google Search for anything webhooks related.

-### Resistance to Change

-Many engineers are used to managing webhook integrations manually, and are hesitant to switch to a new platform or service.
-This is true, especially in large organisations where it takes months to go from one developer buy-in to team-wide adoption.
-This is the classic [build or buy analogy](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiKzO-av9n9AhUlolwKHYe7AmoQFnoECCgQAQ&url=https%3A%2F%2Fwww.forbes.com%2Fsites%2Fforbestechcouncil%2F2020%2F03%2F04%2Fbuild-vs-buy-why-most-businesses-should-buy-their-next-software-solution%2F&usg=AOvVaw3muvuN-zL7IsiGKZaogu9L), we do know that adopting a webhooks gateway can provide significant benefits, and significantly reduced debugging time exponentially as you scale.

-With Convoy you can manage both incoming and outgoing webhooks, API providers can start their change management process by updating their Docs and telling their customers to receive their webhooks with Convoy.
-Time and resources saved by customer success teams using this approach is usually a good motivation to buy later on.

 ### Security Concerns

 Webhooks can be vulnerable to attacks such as man-in-the-middle and replay attacks, which can compromise the security of the entire system.
 Some engineers worry that using a webhooks gateway could introduce additional security risks, particularly if the gateway is hosted by a third-party provider.